-Are you considering a lump-sum buyout of a disability insurance benefits policy?
+Are you considering a buyout of a disability insurance policy?
 Are you wondering how lump-sum pay-outs work for disability insurance policies?
-Want to know if a buyout make sense in your situation?
+Want to know if a buyout makes sense in your situation?

-I answer all these questions in this article and cover the three things you must know before you even mention the word “lump-sum buyout” to your insurance company.
+I answer all these questions in this article.
+I cover the three things you must know before you even mention the word “lump-sum buyout” to your insurance company.
 What is a lump sum buy out of a long-term disability policy?

-Quite simply, a lump-sum buyout is when your disability insurance company agrees to make a one-time lump-sum payment to a you, in exchange for you agreeing to sign away your rights under the policy.
+Quite simply, a lump-sum buyout is when your disability insurance company agrees to make a one-time payment to you.
+They do this in exchange for you agreeing to sign away your rights under the policy.

-This lump-sum payment represents the value of future disability payments, but is paid to you now, in a one-time payment, rather than being paid to you as a series of monthly payments into the future.
+This lump-sum payment represents the value of future disability payments.
+But, it’s paid to you now in a one-time payment, rather than a series of monthly payments in the future.